bitnami/charts-syncer/README.md

     url: "http://localhost:8080"
 ~~~

-After executing the tool, these are the changes performed to the values.yaml file
+After executing the tool, these are the changes performed to the following files:

+#### values.yaml

 ~~~diff
 diff --git a/values.yaml b/values.yaml